Mikezpo/Mikezpo/README.md

 - 👋 Hi, I’m @Mikezpo
 - 👀 I’m interested in Web Development
 - 🌱 I’m currently learning HTML, CSS and JavaScript.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m doing several projects at the moment.
 - 📫 How to reach me josemiguelpinheiro@gmail.com

 <!---